 You should declare any duty free goods to Spanish customs officers if you are entering Spain from Gibraltar.

-If you are returning directly to the UK from Gibraltar, see this information on the Duty Free allowances.
+If you’re returning directly to the UK from Gibraltar, see this information on duty free allowances.

-British nationals do not need a visa to enter Gibraltar.
+British nationals don’t need a visa to enter Gibraltar.

 For further information on entry requirements, check the website of HM Government of Gibraltar.